 When facing a dead key fob battery, your options are quite straightforward:

 - Professional Battery Replacement: You could take your Highlander to a Toyota dealership or an independent mechanic.
 While they can certainly replace the battery for you, you'll incur labor charges in addition to the battery cost, making it significantly more expensive for a task you can easily do yourself.
+Expect to pay anywhere from $20 to $50 or more for this service, which is disproportionate to the effort involved.

 When to see a professional